gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 #### Content Sync data source (or CMS) changes

-The CMS will need to send a webhook when content is changed
+The CMS will need to send a preview webhook to Gatsby Cloud when content is changed and open the Content Sync waiting room.
+Follow along to learn how to implement it on the CMS side.

-##### Using the gatsby preview extension
+##### Using the Gatsby preview extension

-This package is currently in the process of being open sourced and should be available shortly.
-For context, here is what the package provides, a button to handle opening the Content Sync waiting room.
-You will need to create a button similar to this for the time being.
+We are currently in process of creating an open source package to handle most of this functionality for you.
+In the meantime, you will need to create a button in your CMS that does the following...

+1. `POST` to the preview webhook url in Gatsby Cloud
+2. Open the Content Sync waiting room

+The button might look something like this:
 ![Open Preview Button Screenshot](https://user-images.githubusercontent.com/18426780/61498855-37e35a00-a982-11e9-8201-ab96be74f1f1.png)

 ##### Configuration

 You will need to store the Content Sync URL from a given Gatsby Cloud site.
 This will look something like `https://gatsbyjs.com/content-sync/<siteId>`.
-This is often done in the plugin extension or app extension configuration, this will differ from CMS to CMS depending on how they handle their plugin ecosystem.
+This is often done in the CMS plugin extension configuration, this will differ from CMS to CMS depending on how they handle their plugin ecosystem.

+Depending on the CMS you will also need to store the preview webhook URL.
+This might also be stored in the plugin extension configuration, but often is stored in a separate webhooks configuration.
+[Find out how to get that webhook url here](https://support.gatsbyjs.com/hc/en-us/articles/360052324394-Build-and-Preview-Webhooks)

+NOTE: The Content Sync URL can be found in the same place as the webhook url.

 ##### Building up the manifest id